scaleoutsoftware/ActiveCachingSamples/Java/README.md

 Java API module sample projects are found in the API subfolder.

-## MSG
+## Message

-Java MSG module sample projects are found in the MSG subfolder.
+Java message module sample projects are found in the MSG subfolder.